BVishwaksen/Heart-Disease-Predictor/README.md

 ### Dataset
-The dataset used in this project is Heart-Disease dataset from UCI Machine Learning repository The dataset can be downloaded [here](#https://www.kaggle.com/ronitf/heart-disease-uci)
+The dataset used in this project is Heart-Disease dataset from UCI Machine Learning repository The dataset can be downloaded from <https://www.kaggle.com/ronitf/heart-disease-uci>
 ### Technical-Details
 ##### Dataset Details
 The dataset contains 14 attributes and 303 instances.